hande-qmc/hande/documentation/users_guide/hubbard.rst

 **reference_det** *electron_1 electron_2 ... electron_nel*
     Integer list.

-    Default: in the momentum-space formulation of the Hubbard model, use the Hartree--Fock determinant (ie that formed from occupying the nalpha and nbeta spin-orbitals with the lowest kinetic energy); in the real-space formulation of the Hubbard model, attempt to minimise the number of doubly-occupied sites.
+    Default: Momentum-space formulation of the Hubbard model Uses the Hartree--Fock determinant (ie that formed from occupying the nalpha and nbeta spin-orbitals with the lowest kinetic energy);
+    Default: Real-space formulation of the Hubbard model Attempt to minimise the number of doubly-occupied sites.
     Note that this is not guaranteed (especially in the real-space formulation) to give a reference determinant which is close to the ground state.
 Further, the default ignores any value of the symmetry as defined by the **sym** input option.

+    Default: Heisenberg model
+    For ferromagnetic cases (J>0) the default will attempt to group the up spins together, which often will result in the best reference determinant.
+    For antiferromagnetic cases, first it will attempt to choose sites which do not neighbour each other.
+Then, if more spins are required it will choose the remaining spins in order of site label.
+    This will usually give a good reference determinant, but it is not guaranteed always.
+For bipartite lattices however, the antiferromagnetic determinant chosen should be the best one possible.

     Set the reference determinant to occupy the specified spin-orbitals.
     The index of each spin-orbital is printed out in the basis functions section of the output.
 This will be overridden by a restart file and in a simple_fciqmc calculation, where the determinant with the lowest energy is set to the reference determinant.

-    For the Heisenberg model, the 'electron' positions will represent the positions on the lattice of the spins which are up in the reference basis vector.
+    For the Heisenberg model, the electron positions will actually represent the positions on the lattice of the up spins in the reference basis vector.
+    (Note that the number of up spins is deduced from the ms value specified and the total number of sites).
 **reference_det_population** *pop*
     Integer.